5 Beautiful hummingbirds in Iowa [Pictures + IDs]

 Q: Are hummingbirds endangered in Iowa?

-A: While the Ruby-throated Hummingbird is not considered endangered in Iowa, habitat loss and other threats can impact their populations over time.
+A: The Ruby-throated Hummingbird is not endangered in Iowa, although habitat loss and other factors may reduce its numbers.
 Other species, such as the Rufous Hummingbird, are considered threatened or endangered in some parts of their range.

 I'm Nauman Afridi, the bird enthusiast behind Birdsology.com.
 My lifelong passion for birds has led me to create a space where fellow bird lovers can find valuable insights and tips on caring for our feathered friends.Professionally, I'm a brand strategist and digital marketing consultant, bringing a unique perspective to the world of bird care.
 Whether you're a novice or an experienced bird owner, Birdsology.com is designed to be a welcoming community for all.Feel free to explore, and reach out if you have any questions or just want to chat about birds.